danwing/settle-requirements/draft-wing-settle-requirements.md

 This is necessary because Internet connectivity is sometimes flaky or unavailable (e.g., cabin in the woods, lengthy ISP outage).

-This does not prohibit operating a cloud service or a virtualized CPE to initially deploy a system or to add/remove a device from an existing system.
-Rather, this requirement constrains day-to-day system operation to not require Internet communication.

-> R-STANDALONE: MUST NOT require Internet connectivity to operate securely.
+> R-STANDALONE: MUST NOT require Internet connectivity to operate securely, for its initial configuration, or to add or remove a device from list of authorized devices in the system.

 > Discuss: perhaps want to refine wording of this requirement, or split into separate requirements.